Aman-Yadav-13/To-do-List/README.md

 # To-do-List

-This project is deployed using vercel : https://to-do-list-nine-red.vercel.app/

 1. **Description**:
    - The To-Do List is a web application designed to help users organize and manage their tasks efficiently.
 Built with React and styled using Tailwind CSS, this application provides a user-friendly interface for creating, updating, and deleting tasks.
 Whether you need to track daily chores, work projects, or any other tasks, the To-Do List app helps you stay organized and on top of your responsibilities.